stefanoturcarelli/cookies/README.md

 console.log(document.cookie ?
 "Cookies available" : "No cookies available");
 console.log(`Cookies length: ${document.cookie.length}`);

-// * First, create a cookie
-// Set a date object to the current date and time const date = new Date();
+// Create a date object and set it to the current date and time const date = new Date();

 // setSeconds() sets the seconds for a specified date according to local time